Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Peaceful

-The cardinal is a hardy, easy to look after, and a striking vivid blue and red.
+The cardinal is hardy, easy to look after, and has vivid blue and red colors.
 The blue runs vertically along the top and the red along the bottom.
-They make great tank mates because they are also tetras, and they have similar eating habits as the Serpae.
+They make great tank mates because they are also tetras and have similar eating habits to the serpae.

 3. Neon Tetra (Paracheirodon innesi)